vinayakbhat123/CineBite/README.md

   -implement sign Up /Sign In  and sign Out feature -Created redux store with userSlice
   -Update Profile
+  -BugFix: Sign up user displayname updated
+  -BugFix: if the user not logged in redirect/browse to login page and vice versa -unsubscribe the onauthstatechanged callback
+  -add hardcoded file to constants file.
 # Features
    -Login/Sign Up page\
       -Sign In/Sign Up Form